English Studies Concentration

 Electives (6 s.h.)

-English courses outside the concentration or from another department.
+English courses outside the concentration.

 Note: Students wishing to receive a graduate teaching assistantship must complete ENGL 6625 Teaching Composition:Theory and Practice.